 - The University’s Fitness Center will be open for use by individual students, faculty, and staff and will also be used for athletic team training activities.

-- Pursuant to Illinois Phase 4 Guidelines, employees have returned to campus at a level not exceeding 50 percent, with teleworking options still encourage as applicable.
+- Pursuant to Illinois Phase 4 Guidelines, employees have returned to campus at a level not exceeding 50 percent, with teleworking options still encouraged as applicable.

 - The track and field facility remains closed to the public until further notice.

 Traditional Undergraduate Students

 - Individual faculty members will inform students of the specific e-learning technologies to be employed for each course.

 - All future traditional undergraduate students should contact the Office of Undergraduate Admission with any questions or concerns regarding Fall 2021 or future term enrollment.

 - All ADP courses remain in an online/remote format and will proceed as scheduled.